peterhinch/micropython-async/v3/docs/TUTORIAL.md

 asyncio.run(bar())
 ```
-The exception may be trapped as follows
+The exception may be trapped as follows:
 ```python
 import uasyncio as asyncio
 async def printit():